 “Direct effect” means the law gives rights (vis-à-vis the state) directly to individuals – the case with EU Regulations in general as well as many Directives and rights under the EU treaties.
 A preliminary ruling is given by the CJEU (preliminary in the sense of being before the national judge decides the case rather than on appeal) and this should ensure there is no divergence between member states on how directly effective law functions.

-So what would happen to Regulations when Britain exits the EU?
-Presumably they would not just fall – and presumably they would be added to all the law that becomes “British” in the Great Repeal Bill.
-That seems likely since they provide important procedures and protections, for example that companies trading in the EU must follow.
+So what should happen to Regulations post-Brexit?
+They provide important procedures and protections, for example that companies trading in the EU must follow.
 Take Boris Johnson’s notorious “bendy bananas” regulation No 2257/94.
 This is not at all about bendiness or the number of fingers per bunch that can be displayed in shops but is intended to ensure wholesalers ship bananas so they remain firm and intact without rotting.
-If this Regulation disappeared does that mean Britain could be flooded with all the mouldy bananas that the rest of the EU refused to take?
+If this Regulation disappeared, does that mean Britain could be flooded with all the mouldy bananas that the rest of the EU refused to take?

 Or take, arbitrarily, Regulation No 181/2011, which gives bus and coach travellers certain rights such as compensation for delayed journeys.
 Is this just the sort of red tape Brexiters want rid of, and the sooner the better?
 Or might consumers (including many of the 52% who voted Brexit) be rather pleased that they can get free snacks, meals and up to 2 nights’ hotel accommodation “in situations of cancellation or following a delay of more than 90 minutes in the case of a journey of more than 3 hours”?